HamishGBrown/py_multislice/README.md

 # Acknowledgements

 A big thanks to [Philipp Pelz](https://github.com/PhilippPelz) for teaching me the ins and outs of pytorch and numerous other discussions on computing and electron microscopy.
 Credit to [Colin Ophus](https://github.com/cophus) for many discussions and much inspiration re the PRISM algorithm (of which he is the inventor).
 Thanks to my boss Jim Ciston for tolerating this side project!
+Thankyou to [Thomas Aarholt](https://github.com/thomasaarholt) for Python advice and testing of different libraries.
 Thanks to Adrian D'Alfonso, Scott Findlay and Les Allen (my PhD advisor) for originally teaching me the art of multislice and ionization.